Hayley Ramsey: Reception

 Disability Now, a magazine aimed at disabled people praised Hollyoaks for writing in Stewart's real life pregnancy into her storylines, also adding it was positive they treat her like any other member of the cast.
 They also criticised her character along with fellow disabled characters from other UK soap operas including, Adam Best (David Proud), Lizzie Lakely (Kitty McGeever) and Izzy Armstrong (Cherylee Houston) for all being portrayed as vengeful and personality-driven, stating that the soap opera's need to portray some disabled character's as 'normal' good people.
 However they praised Hayley as being the least troubled character of Adam and Lizzie, despite the amount of onscreen enemies she made.
+Jerome Taylor from The Independent wrote that Stewart "made waves as the first permanent member of Hollyoaks to have a disability".

 Ruth Deller of entertainment website Lowculture praised Hayley's storylines and personality stating: "Amidst all the dross, it's worth pointing out there are some things Hollyoaks is doing well.
 Clumsy storylining aside, it's good to see a disabled actress and disabled character in a mainstream show, and due to the fact she can actually act and seems to have a personality (the opposite to Spencer) she's even achieved the near-impossible feat of making brother Zak seem somewhat likeable."